Teacher support for English

 Hamilton's R/1 English Plans cover all of the statutory English objectives of the EYFS and Y1 National Curriculum for England.
 Two alternative years’ worth of plans (Set A & Set B) provide teaching for 2 cohorts of children in a rolling programme.
 The Medium and Long Term Plans summarise books used and grammar taught.
 Individual plans contain an outcomes table and also list covered EYFS and Y1 English objectives.

-For Hamilton's phonics programme and texts to use with children (Oral Stories, Poster Books and Rhymes) appropriate for this age range, see Reception and Year 1.
+For Hamilton's phonics programme and texts to use with children (Oral Stories and Rhymes) appropriate for this age range, see Reception and Year 1.

 Through an exploration of Jack and the Beanstalk, Little Red Riding Hood and Chicken Licken, children will be able to compare and contrast different versions of the same story.
 Children will have extensive practice at using role-play to fully understand character and plot.
 They will know how to write statements, questions and exclamations and work collaboratively to publish a new version of a well-known Traditional Tale.